About blended families

 Blended families come in all shapes and sizes.

 For example, you and your partner might both have children from a previous relationship, or one of you might be new to parenting.
 Your children might be of similar or very different ages.
-Or you might have a child together.
+You might also have a child together.

 How blended families describe themselves